dpaetsch/processing-projects/README.md

 #### Finished Games:
 - **game_tic_tac_toe**: A simple, clean two-player tic-tac-toe game that keeps score of wins and detects ties.
+- **game_connect4**: A polished 2-player Connect 4 game with win/tie detection and a scoreboard.
+- **game_click_balls**: Click 10 moving balls as quickly as possible for points!
+Displays your score, time, and the highest score with the option to replay.

 #### Cool Concepts:
 - **hallucination**: A dynamic optical illusion whirlpool that changes based on mouse movement, created using a 2D equation.